 Don’t miss: The post-Christmas Wonderland Lisboa winter market (running until January 5), seasonal Bolo-Rei (king cake) at Confeitaria Nacional, and the rare chance to photograph empty stretches of Alfama at golden hour.

-February in Lisbon: The Hidden Gem Month
+February in Lisbon: The Underrated Month

 March in Lisbon: Spring Awakens